-- Physical assault against a person or group because of their colour, ethnicity, nationality, disability or gender - Use of derogatory names, insults and jokes - Racist or sexist graffiti - Provocative behaviour such as wearing racist or sexist badges or insignia - Bringing racist, sexist or discriminatory material into school - Verbal abuse and threats - Incitement of others to discriminate or bully due to victim's race, disability or gender - Racist, sexist or discriminatory comments in the course of discussion - Attempts to recruit others to discriminatory organisations and groups - Ridicule of an individual for difference e.g. food, music, religion, dress etc. - Refusal to co-operate with other people on grounds of race, gender or disability - Written derogatory remarks
+- Physical assault against a person or group because of their colour, ethnicity, nationality, disability, gender or other categorisation - Use of derogatory names, insults and jokes - Racist or sexist graffiti - Provocative behaviour such as wearing racist or sexist badges or insignia - Bringing racist, sexist or discriminatory material into school - Verbal abuse and threats - Incitement of others to discriminate or bully due to victim's race, disability or gender - Racist, sexist or discriminatory comments in the course of discussion - Attempts to recruit others to discriminatory organisations and groups - Ridicule of an individual for difference e.g. food, music, religion, dress etc. - Refusal to co-operate with other people on grounds of race, gender, disability or other categorisation - Written derogatory remarks

-Responding to and reporting incidents
+Responding to and reporting discriminatory incidents